 - Provides free e-learning solutions.

 - Not an Accounting Software.

 - It is only a disjointed tax preparation tool.

 - It is not a business-specific tool.

 - It can solely be used only by accountants.

 5) Intuit Quickbooks

-This again is an online accounting software initially developed for International market.
-Quickbooks is trying very hard to comply with the Indian accounting standards.
-Currently, its suitable for service providers who basically want a good invoicing tool.
+This again is an online accounting software initially developed for the International market.
+Quickbooks is trying very hard to comply with Indian accounting standards.
+Currently, it’s suitable for service providers who want a good invoicing tool.

 - Rs.
 5,000/- per year

 - Does not offer GST return filing as of now.